-In the storage page, it is possible to manage the data storage in a non-volatile internal memory.
+In the storage page, is possible to manage the data storage in a non-volatile internal memory.

-You can enable the storage of data read from the instrument selecting the Enable Storage checkbox to begin the process.
-The sampling rate can be changed selecting the proper rate and pushing the Apply button.
+You can enable the storage of data read from the instrument selecting the enable storage checkbox to begin the process.
+The sampling rate can be changed selecting the proper rate and clicking the Apply button.

 Download is for exporting stored data to a .csv file.

 Clear deletes all the stored data.

-The Change button opens a page to choose what kind of data you want to store:
+The Change button opens a page to choose which kind of data you want to store:

-In this page, for every item in the readings page, a checkbox allows to include or not this parameter in the stored data.
+In this page for every item in the readings page, a checkbox allows to include or not this parameter in the stored data.

-The Select All button marks as selected all the checkboxes, the Deselect All button marks as not selected all the checkboxes.
+The Select All button marks all the checkboxes as selected, the Deselect All button marks all the checkboxes as not selected.
 Accept makes the settings effective, Cancel returns to the storage page without changes.